edawson/SigProfilerHelper/README.md

 ## Basic usage

-To generate the SBS / ID / DNP matrices using SigProfilerMatrixGenerator and place them in a directory called "sigprof\§_input":
+To generate the SBS / ID / DNP matrices using SigProfilerMatrixGenerator and place them in a directory called "sigprof\_input":
 ```
 python generate_matrix.py -m <input.maf> -d sigprof_input
 ```